dryajov/alicatejs/README.md

 An html fragment is any html element that is marked with the `data-aid` attribute, this attribute is used by the framework to bind components to the corresponding html elements.
 Html fragments are compiled into a template store.
 A template store is a hash object with the key being the template name, and the value, the html fragment to be rendered.

-There is a grunt plugin (_grunt-template-store_) available that will aid with the generation of the template store.

 ### Hello World in Alicatejs

 ##### helloworld.html